jasonsbeer/Amiga-2000-EATX/userguide.md

 # User Guide
 Under construction.

-Here you will find basic information on setting up your Amiga 2000 EATX computer.
-The process to assemble the Amiga 2000 EATX computer system is nearly identical to assembling any other ATX-based computer system.
+Here you will find basic information on final set up of your Amiga 2000 EATX computer.
+For information on building an Amiga 2000 EATX PCB, see [here](AssemblyNotes.md).

 ## Case Considerations
 When selecting a case, considerations must be made for accomodating full size plug in cards (PICs).
 The Amiga 2000 EATX motherboard is 12x13 inches (305 × 330 mm) in size and will fit any EATX or ATX case with sufficient room for this size PCB.
 However, full length PICs for the Amiga 2000 are very large by today's standards.
 Zorro II PICs are up to 337.19mm in length, coprocessor cards up to 356 mm in length, and video slot PICs up to 210mm (see [Amiga 500 and 2000 Technical Reference Manual](/DataSheets/Amiga_A500_A2000_Technical_Reference_Manual_1987.pdf)).